duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 };
 ```

 In this relatively simple callback, we begin by using the previously defined render property of the `dictionary_definiton()` function to give this callback access to the `render()` function we defined at the beginning of `quixey.js`.
-Then we confirm that this callback's `api_result` actually recieved the singular form of the originially searched query.
+Then we confirm that this callback's `api_result` actually received the singular form of the originially searched query.
 If so, we add the singular and plural form of the word to our `api_result` object so we can check for and use them later in our Handlebars template.

 ###### dictionary\_definition.js (continued) - dictionary_hyphenation callback
 ```javascript